Welcome to “The Traveling Philosopher” (formerly known as “Philosophy Gets Real”)

 This is a static home page.
 This means that everyone who visits this site will see this page first, every time.
-I want the homepage to work this way so that everyone gets a handle on what this site is for and how it works before they navigate through particular posts.
-If you wish to skip this page to find my most recent posts, or to navigate the site in other ways, look either to the column that runs along the right-hand side of this page or to the less comprehensive menus that run across the top of the page (below the photo).
+I want the homepage to work this way so that visitors get a handle on what this site is for and how it works before they navigate through particular posts.
+If you wish to skip this page to find my most recent posts, or to navigate the site in other ways, look either to the column that runs along the right-hand side of this page or to the less complete but better organized menus that run across the top of the page (below the photo).

 What the site is for:

-I’ve decided that it’s a good idea to write about philosophy, education, about what I’m reading, and where I’m headed in my drawn-out thinking…
+I’ve decided that it’s a good idea to write about philosophy, education, about what I’m reading, and (new) to post half-spun reflections about which I’m thinking and writing while I’m traveling.

 On this site, you’ll find:

-- Philosophical material that is rough as well as material that is more polished.
-I am hoping to get feedback on both, if folks feel like commenting.
+- Philosophical material that is almost always pretty darned rough.
+I am always looking for conversation, if folks feel like commenting.
 The goal here will be to apply philosophical reasoning to important social, political, and/or ethical topics – to show the relevance and helpfulness of philosophy applied to real life.
 I’ll also be linking you to basic explanations of philosophical concepts that I don’t explain in detail in a given post, or to direct you to other sites where other philosophy-minded folks are writing about topics that are relevant to the post you are reading.

 Thanks for visiting!